atif-dev/atif-dev/README.md

 - 👋 Hi, I’m Atif
 - 👀 I’m interested in Web Development, Python🐍 and Software Testing.
-- 💞️ I’m looking to collaborate testing, Web development, and Python
+- 💞️ I’m looking to collaborate on testing, Web development, and Python
 - 📫 How to reach me?
 Twitter: @atif_devs

 <!---